xSegFaultx/FlowerClassifier/README.md

 * First, implement and test the classifier in Jupyter Notebook (**only important steps are listed below.
 Please take a look at the notebook file if you want to see all the steps with detailed explanations**)
   + Load all the training, testing and validation data
   + Apply tranformations on all the data to make sure each image has the same size.
 Also apply extra transformations on training data (like rotation and flip) which can help the network generalize
   + Build the classifier.
-Here I used a pretrained VGG16 to extra all the features from an image and three dense layers to "map" these features to the label
+Here I used a pretrained VGG16 to extract all the features from an image and three dense layers to "map" these features to the label
   + Train the network
   + Save the trained model in a checkpoint file for later inference
   + Perform inference on the trained network